camunda/camunda-docs-manual/site/src/documents/api-references/rest/identity/get-group-info.html.md

 Get a User's Groups
 ===================

-Gets the groups of a user, their sizes and all users that share a group with the given user.
+Gets the groups of a user and all users that share a group with the given user.

 Method
 ------

-GET `/task/groups`
+GET `/identity/groups`

 Parameters